 Additionally, many scented candles also have wicks that contain heavy metals like lead, and even a few hours of burning them can create levels of airborne heavy metals that are much higher than the acceptable limits.
 In the US, candle wicks are supposed to be made of cotton or paper, but studies have found that as much as 30% of candles contain heavy metals in the wicks.

-Hobby Lobby has amazing flameless candles, as do other companies – which is what I choose to use.
+Amazon has amazing variety of flameless candles, as do other companies – which is what I choose to use.

 Most plug ins and air fresheners contain Phthalates.
 Phthalates, a family of industrial chemicals used to soften PVC plastic and as solvents in cosmetics and other consumer products, can damage the liver, kidneys, lungs, and reproductive system.